 Equity-based incentives are granted to our officers under Cohu's stockholder-approved 2005 Plan.
 All stock option grants have a per share exercise price equal to the fair market value of Cohu's Common Stock on the grant date.
 The Committee has not granted, nor does it intend in the future to grant, equity compensation awards to executives in anticipation of the release of material nonpublic information that is likely to result in changes to the price of Cohu Common Stock, such as a significant positive or negative earnings announcement.
-Similarly, the Committee has not timed, nor does it intend in the future to time, the release of material nonpublic information awards to executive avards typically vest over a four-year period, the value to recipients of any immediate increase in the price of Cohu's Common Stock following a grant will be minimized.
+Similarly, the Committee has not timed, nor does it intend in the future to time, the release of material nonpublic information based on equity award grant dates.
+Also, because equity compensation awards typically vest over a four-year period, the value to recipients of any immediate increase in the price of Cohu's Common Stock following a grant will be minimized.